-NAF jobs are found on military installations, as well as at the Departments of Transportation and VA activities.
-NAF positions are filled by employees who work in three areas of the civilian work force: the career executive force; general work force; and entry level workers.
+NAF jobs are found on DoD and Coast Guard installations, as well as VA activities.
+NAF positions are filled by employees who work in three areas of the civilian work force: the career executive force; general work force; and entry-level workers.
 They may be skilled, semi-skilled or unskilled and may even be foremen or supervisors.